yugabyte/yugabyte-db/docs/content/latest/drivers-orms/python/sqlalchemy.md

 </ul>

-[SQLAlchemy](https://www.sqlalchemy.org/) is a popular ORM provider for Python applications which is widely used by Python Developers for Database access.
+[SQLAlchemy](https://www.sqlalchemy.org/) is a popular ORM provider for Python applications, and is widely used by Python developers for database access.
 YugabyteDB provides full support for SQLAlchemy ORM.

 ### Add the SQLAlchemy ORM Dependency